spratyush02/mouse_mover/README.md

 # Mouse Mover
-This small script run unless stopped and moves the mouse cursor every 60s with any clicks.
+This small script runs unless stopped and moves the mouse cursor every 60s without any clicks.
 Helps to keep your status active.

 Requirements: